 4. Increased Mobility

 Knowledge workers are often frozen without access to their data and applications.
-A laptop left at home or worse, on an airplane, used to mean hours of lost productivity and IT headaches.
-A cloud environment can enable employees to access all their information from another device securely.
+A laptop left at home or, worse, on an airplane used to mean hours of lost productivity and IT headaches.
+A cloud environment can enable employees to securely access all their information from another device.
+This allows your employees to work anywhere, at any time, and not need to be physically present in the office to be able to work.
+Whether you plan to absorb remote work or make a hybrid approach, the cloud allows you to adapt and be flexible on your work environment decisions.

 Important Features of the Cloud